 God’s law restrains evil

 The word “civil” is based on law.
 Civil societies have laws and civil people obey those laws and their is a process in dealing with those who do not.
 Civilizations punish law breakers.
-This is justice, but it also is a deterrent to others whose passions might rise up against their neighbors.
+This is justice, but it’s also a deterrent to others whose passions might rise up against their neighbors.
 When a civilization stops punishing lawbreakers, it begins a slide toward incivility.
 (For more on this be sure to read Romans chapter 13.)
-You will live your life in such an age I am sorry to say.
+You will live your life in such an age that is well into this slide, I am sorry to say.
 Idolatry is embraced.
 Babies in the womb are murdered with the law’s permission, and increasingly so, so are the aged and sick.
 Marriage is no longer sacred.
 Private property is legally stolen through excessive taxation.
 Lying is acceptable to justify Godless ends.
 Covetousness is embraced, preached and glorified.

 There is a well-known proverb, “Without vision the people perish“.
 It is stated in other versions as “without vision the people cast off restraint.”
 The understanding of the word “vision” in this proverb has morphed.
 But if we read it as simply “vision”, the ability to see, and consider the context, its true meaning will emerge.
 That context is in the next line.
 It continues with “But happy is he who keeps the law“.
 If we can’t see God’s law our society will cast off restraint and end up perishing.
-But if we see God’s law, and restrain evil, we will be happy.
-Evil and lawless societies are not happy societies.
+But if we see God’s law, and restrain evil, both in ourselves voluntarily, and in others by way of the civil magistrate, we will be happier.
+Evil and lawless societies are not pleasant societies.
 But wicked men not only cannot understand that God’s law provides the best society, he will not.
-The answer will always be to enact more godless laws to patch up the problems caused by Godless laws, which makes everyone even more unhappy and desirous of even more laws.
+And when he rejects God’s law, or, as scripture says, “casts off restraint”, obvious problems will emerge.
+The answer to these problems will always be to enact more godless laws to patch them up, which makes everyone even more unhappy and desirous of even more Godless laws.
 Scripture warns us about this.
 It tells us that God turns such over to their own foolishness: